lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 The :guilabel:`cursor` tab has one option to change cursor theme lets you change how the cursor looks with two themes installed by default but more available in the package repositories.

-If you want to reset your changes you will need to click the reset button to revert your changes to how they were before.
+If you want to reset your changes you will need to click the :guilabel:`reset` button to revert your changes to how they were before.

 How to launch